-This study uses a quantitative approach with time-series data collected from PT Hai Wah Talbuk during the period 2017-2024.
-This study aims to analyze the causal relationship between wages, benefits, productive working hours, and company revenue.
-The data used are secondary, consisting of financial reports and employee working hours data obtained through documentation studies, field observations, and literature reviews.
-Data collection was carried out directly in the company's administration department to ensure the accuracy and relevance of the analyzed data.
+This study uses a quantitative approach with time series data collected from PT Hai Wah Talbuk during the period 2017-2024.
+The aim of the study is to analyze the causal relationship between wages, benefits, productive working hours, and company revenue.
+The data used is secondary, consisting of financial reports and employee working hours data obtained through documentation studies, field observations, and literature reviews.
+Data collection was carried out directly in the company's administration department to ensure the accuracy and relevance of the data being analyzed.

-The main variables in this study include employee wages (base salary and overtime), benefits (such as THR, BPJS, and performance allowances), productive working hours (calculated based on billable hours to clients), and company revenue (calculated based on billable amounts).
-Data analysis was performed using multiple linear regression to test the effect of wages and benefits on productive working hours, as well as the effect of productive working hours on company revenue.
-Classical assumption tests, such as the normality test (Kolmogorov-Smirnov), multicollinearity (tolerance and VIF), and heteroscedasticity (Glejser test), were also used to ensure the validity of the model.
-T-tests, F-tests, and the coefficient of determination (R2) were used to determine the significance and predictive power of the model.
-This approach provides a systematic, data-driven picture of the effect of compensation policies on productivity and financial performance in SMEs, especially in remote areas such as Mimika Regency.
+The main variables in this study include: employee wages (base salary and overtime), benefits (such as THR, BPJS, and performance allowances), productive working hours (calculated based on billable hours to clients), and company revenue (calculated based on billable amounts).
+Data analysis is performed using multiple linear regression to test the effect of wages and benefits on productive working hours, as well as the effect of productive working hours on company revenue.
+Classical assumption tests such as normality test (Kolmogorov-Smirnov), multicollinearity (tolerance and VIF), and heteroscedasticity (Glejser test) are also used to ensure the validity of the model.
+T-tests, F-tests, and the coefficient of determination (R) are used to determine the significance and predictive power of the model.
+This approach provides a systematic, data-driven picture of the effect of compensation policies on productivity and financial performance in SMEs, especially in remote areas like Mimika Regency.

-4. Results and discussion
+4. Results and discussions